 Preparation program schedules differ.
-They may take place weekly, bi-weekly or monthly, and may be offered by the parish, or several parishes collaborating on Confirmation with Adults preparation.
+They may take place weekly, bi-weekly or monthly, and may be offered by the parish, or several parishes collaborating on Confirmation formation for adults.
 You will be advised of the options in your area.
-For questions about Confirmation With Adults, please contact the Office of Adult Faith Formation at (603) 663-0172.
+For questions about Confirmation with adults, please contact the Office of Adult Faith Formation at (603) 663-0172.

 Diocesan Administration Building

 153 Ash Street